 That's worth repeating.
 In mind control, there may be no physical coercion or violence, but it can actually be much more effective in controlling a person.

-That's because coercion can change behavior, but coercive persuasion (mind control) will change attitude and behavior.
-And the 'victim' is happily and actively participates in the changes, believing it is best for them!
+That's because coercion can change behavior, but coercive persuasion (mind control) will change beliefs, attitudes, thinking processes and behavior (basically a personality change).
+And the 'victim' happily and actively participates in the changes, believing it is best for them!

-So later, to accept that someone they trusted and liked has deceived and manipulated them is very difficult, and is one of the reasons that is not easy for people to recognize mind control.
-Even when the person is free of the influence of the manipulator, the attitudes, beliefs, and behaviors persist, in large part because the person believes they have made these decisions themselves (the effects of decisions we make ourselves are stronger and more long lasting than decisions we know we have been pushed to make), and in part because the person does not want to admit that they have been manipulated without their knowing, that they have been tricked by a 'friend'.
+So later on, to accept that someone they trusted and liked has deceived and manipulated them is very difficult, and is one of the reasons that it is not easy for people to recognize mind control.
+Even when the victim is free of the influence of the manipulative personality, the attitudes, beliefs, and behaviors persist, in large part because the victim believes they have made these decisions themselves (the effects of decisions we make ourselves are stronger and more long lasting than decisions we know we have been pushed to make), and in part because the person does not want to admit that they have been manipulated without their knowing, they don't want to believe that they have been tricked by a 'friend'.

 Manipulators are fond of saying that no-one is holding a gun to the manipulated person's head, and this is powerful in two ways.
 To the outsider who does not understand mind control, it is difficult to argue with.

 Who would use these techniques, destroying the lives of others for their own selfish benefits?
 Or manipulating others simply because they can or because they want the control?
-The answer is psychopaths, or sociopaths.
-Probably the vast majority of extreme manipulators who use mind control fit the profile of psychopath.
+The answer is psychopaths, or sociopaths, and narcissists.
+Probably the vast majority of extreme manipulative men and women who use mind control fit the profile of a psychopath or a narcissist.
 And the reason they can do it is because they have no conscience!

 Every person is susceptible.
 That includes you!

-Cult psychology and sects have been studied by various cult experts and while many have their own descriptions and models of how these groups function, there are many similarities.
+Cult psychology has been studied by various cult experts and while many have their own descriptions and models of how these groups function, there are many similarities.

 Margaret Singer in her book Cults In Our Midst describes her six-point system, where